getethos/ethos-design-system/src/guidelines/contribute.md

 Getting setup locally is described in [setup](https://github.com/getethos/ethos-design-system#setup) and [development](https://github.com/getethos/ethos-design-system#development)

+### Component documentation basics

+EDS leverages [react-styleguidist](TBD) which utilizes markdown to document React Components:

+> Styleguidist generates documentation for your components based on the comments in your source code, propTypes declarations, and Readme files.

+[Documenting components](https://react-styleguidist.js.org/docs/documenting.html) gives a very good overview of to document a component so that react-styleguidist can generate component docs for it.
+Please read that first.

 ## Developing locally while consuming from CMS, Monorepo, Nora, etc.

 A common use case is you're working in CMS, monorepo, Nora, etc., and you discover a bug or missing feature